QuickBase/interview-demos/ai-automation/README.md

 ## **Instructions**

 ### **Part 1: Solution Design (45-60 minutes)**
 Review the 3 business scenarios below.
-Choose **1-2 scenarios** and for each one, provide:
+Choose at least **2 of the scenarios** and for each one, provide:
 1. **Simple workflow diagram** - Show the basic flow and components
 2. **Design explanation** - How would you automate this?
 Where would you use AI vs. traditional logic?
 3. **Key challenges** - What are the tricky parts and how would you handle them?

 ### **Part 2: Implementation (2-3 hours)**
-Select **1 scenario** and build a working solution that demonstrates:
+Select **one of the scenarios** and build a working solution that demonstrates:
 - Integration with an LLM for intelligent decision-making
 - Basic workflow automation
 - Handling of at least one edge case